TechStudent10/Cobra/README.md

 or by using the other two options above: [Windows](#windows), [Mac or Linux](#mac-or-linux).

 ### Syntax
 The basic syntax for a Cobra program is: `name of function any arguments to be passed in to the function`.
 That's a bit confusing.
 So for example, if you type `say Hello, World!`, `say` is the function and `Hello, World!` is the argument.
+To create a comment, use the # sign.
+For example: `# This is a comment.
+It will be ignored by Cobra`.

 ### Functions
 The current functions for Cobra are: